-- Expenditures are shown on this schedule excluding capitalized interest, since that is how they are reported in VFA.facility.
-Enter capitalized interest for each funding source separately on Line 2.7.3. - SCI expenditures (Columns 1 and 2), Community Hubs Funding Source (Column 5) and Greenhouse Gas Reduction Fund expenditures for 2017-18 (Column 6) will be loaded into EFIS by the ministry based on Boards' entry into VFA facility.
-Data from VFA will be automatically uploaded into EFIS on a daily basis ending on May 15, 2019.
+- For CAIF approved projects completed using renewal funds, boards will complete an in-year reversal on your renewal funds and show an expenditure under CAIF in VFA.facility. - For both project types, there may be additional reporting requirements, for project tracking purposes, which will not upload to EFIS. - Expenditures are shown on this schedule excluding capitalized interest, since that is how they are reported in VFA.facility.
+Enter capitalized interest for each funding source separately on Line 2.7.3. - SCI expenditures (Columns 1 and 2), POD columns 7-9, CVRIS columns 10 and 11 and CAIF column 12 will be loaded into EFIS by the ministry based on Boards' entry into VFA facility.
+Data from VFA will be automatically uploaded into EFIS on a daily basis ending on May 7, 2021.
 For updates after the deadline, please contact the ministry (see the Ministry Contacts section in this document).
-It may be useful for boards to establish an internal VFA reporting deadline to ensure that facilities staff enter all VFA data by such a time as is required by finance staff to meet their reporting and audit deadlines. - Note that the ministry changed the funding approach for SCI starting in 2015-16.
-Please refer to Memorandum 2015: SB04 for more details.
-Boards with SCI funds in deferred revenue are required to deplete their SCI deferred revenues prior to accessing their SCI funding allocation in Schedule 23. - From 2015-16, school boards are restricted to use 70% of their SCI funding to address critical building components (for example, foundations, roofs, windows) and systems (for example, HVAC and plumbing) and 30% to address any locallyidentified renewal needs that are listed in Total Capital Planning Solution (TCPS). - Data entry for Land at Line 1.0 is closed for the New SCI funding (Columns 1 and 2), since this funding source is not eligible to be used on land or land improvements with infinite lives. - The components that make up the expenditures categories are listed below.
-For a more detailed explanation of the expenditure components, please refer to the Uniformat Classification at For a more detailed explanation of the expenditure components, please refer to the Uniformat Classification link here.
+It may be useful for boards to establish an internal VFA reporting deadline to ensure that facilities staff enter all VFA data by such a time as is required by finance staff to meet their reporting and audit deadlines. - From 2015-16, school boards are restricted to use 70% of their SCI funding to address critical building components (for example, foundations, roofs, windows) and systems (for example, HVAC and plumbing) and 30% to address any locally-identified renewal needs that are listed in Total Capital Planning Solution (TCPS). - Data entry for Land at Line 1.0 is closed for the SCI funding (Columns 1 and 2), CVRIS (Columns 10 and 11) and CAIF (Column 12) since these funding sources are not eligible to be used on land or land improvements with infinite lives. - The components that make up the expenditures categories are listed below.
+For a more detailed explanation of the expenditure components, please refer to the Uniformat Classification at: